u-boot/u-boot/tools/buildman/buildman.rst

 argument.

-If you try to set an option that does not exist, or that cannot be changed for some other reason (e.g. it is 'selected' by another option), then buildman shows an error::
+If you try to set an option that does not exist, or that cannot be changed for some other reason (e.g. it is 'selected' by another option), then Buildman shows an error::

    $ buildman --board sandbox -a FRED